-Note: Cat-World hasn’t covered all possible poisons listed by the Pet Poison Hotline, which obviously affects results.
+Note: Cat-World hasn’t covered all possible poisons listed by the Pet Poison Hotline, which affects results.

-The most common route is ingestion of a toxic substance orally.
-Other routes of toxicity may include via direct contact with the skin, injection, aerosol (inhaled).
+The most common route is ingestion of a toxic substance orally, other routes of toxicity include via direct contact with the skin, injection and inhaled.

-Medication: It is very common for cats to be poisoned by a well-meaning owner who administers a medication which is toxic to the cat, accidental overdose of a medication prescribed to your cat is also a possibility.
+It is very common for cats to be poisoned by a well-meaning owner who administers a medication which is toxic to the cat, accidental overdose of a drug prescribed to your cat is also a possibility.

-Inhaled: Dusts (such as lead), chemicals, fumes, smoke, insecticides, gases can all be inhaled causing a variety of toxic and respiratory symptoms.
+Dust (such as lead), chemicals, fumes, smoke, insecticides, gases can all be inhaled, causing a variety of toxic and respiratory symptoms.

 You may notice from the list below some poisons listed under different categories, that is because some can cause poisoning in more than one way.